 2. The touchstone of asylum-granting in the States hinges on (among other legal and political considerations) evidence of being a victim of well-founded persecutions or of threats to one’s life at the hands of the government at home.
 It would be ludicrous for any authority, US or otherwise, to equate what Amos experienced at home in the last 2 years with official persecution.
 Above all, it would set a needlessly nebulous precedent — unprecedentedly lowering the acceptance bar for asylum-seeking applicants — if he was determined deserving.
 I’ll be damned if the US Justice Department would regard the self-inflicted ordeal of this teenager to be anything remotely tantamount to official persecution when in fact he lived freely at home with his passport to travel and his unimpeded freedom to continually criticize his government with alacrity on the Internet while he was in Singapore.

-3. Far be it for me to remind Amos here that there is no such thing as no-holds-barred freedom of expression even in speech-rights-enshrined America, especially so in today’s highly charged atmosphere of political correctness and religious sensitivity.
-Amos was not being persecuted by his government at home; he was duly prosecuted for criminal misdemeanors, for violating ‘harmony’ laws which the majority at home does not hold to be unreasonable or draconian.
+3. Far be it from me to remind Amos there’s no such thing as no-holds-barred freedom of expression even in speech-rights-enshrined America — one may not scream fire in a theatre — but Amos evidently knows full well there’s this ‘harmony law’ back home that prohibits his profaning the holy and the sacred, such as his video display of simulated sexual penetration of the holy book.
+Amos wasn’t being persecuted by his government at home; he was duly prosecuted for criminal misdemeanors, for violating the ‘harmony law’, the application of which the majority at home does not hold to be unreasonable or draconian.

-4. FWIW, Mr. Gopalan Nair, a self-imposed exiled lawyer living in California, is an unceasingly strident, unapologetic critic of Singapore’s government; he was the one who rejected Amos’ initial request for free legal representation on his asylum bid.
+4. FWIW, Mr. Gopalan Nair, a self-imposed exiled lawyer living in California, is an unceasingly strident critic of Singapore’s government.
+He happened to be the one who rejected Amos’ initial request for free legal representation on his U.S. asylum bid.
 I find his assessment of Amos’ character defect to be relevant on his Dec.
-23, 2016 blog, i.e., his insufferable arrogance and egotism.
-Paraphrasing what he wrote … his overbearing, pathological narcissism that never ceases to manifest itself in spades will not endear him to his asylum quest in America.
-So Melissa, I trust when it is all said and done, he would treat you with better respect than he did with Vincent Law — a Good Samaritan to Amos only to be falsely accused of sexual molestation because of Amos’ insatiable avidity for narcissistic media publicity.
-It is however my opinion that it is not too late to advise him to do an about-face and return home to serve and complete his National Service right of passage to adulthood instead of shirking it and gambling his hope on the spin of the asylum wheel which may take 3 to 4 years, putting him literally in a state of limbo in no-man’s land.
+23, 2016 blog, i.e., Mr. Nair’s reference to Amos’ insufferable arrogance and egotism.
+He was commenting to the effect that Amos’ overbearing, pathological narcissism never ceases to manifest itself in spades and that will not endear him to his asylum quest in America.
+So Melissa, I trust when it is all said and done, he would treat you with better respect than he did with Vincent Law — a Good Samaritan to Amos only to be falsely accused of sexual molestation simply because of Amos’ insatiable avidity for narcissistic media publicity.
+It is however my opinion that it isn’t too late to advise him to do an about-face and return home to serve and complete his National Service right of passage to adulthood instead of shirking it and gambling his hope on the spin of the asylum wheel which may take 3 to 4 years, putting him literally in a state of suspended limbo in no-man’s land.

 5. Finally, as an aside below, FYI, Amos is no advocate of free speech — he is the antithesis of it.
 He selectively censored what he deemed unpalatable in his own neighborhood.
 Case in point, below was a censorious post of mine on his Facebook that he expurgated with glee.